What To Plant

 Tomatoes prefer deep watering approximately once a week in the ground.
 This promotes a deeper and more vigorous root system.

-Use mulch and feed them regularly according to fertilizer directions.
+Use mulch and feed tomatoes regularly according to fertilizer directions.
 And if you are going to spend the time growing tomatoes or any edibles, use organic fertilizers like Dr. Earth or Garden Elements.

-Once the plant begins to blossom cut back on the watering to encourage fruit set.
+Once your tomato begins to blossom cut back on the watering to encourage fruit set and flavor development.

-If you notice that the bottoms of your tomatoes are black and mushy, don't worry it's not a pathogen.
+If you notice that the bottoms of your tomatoes are black and mushy, don't worry!
+It's not a pathogen.
 Blossom End Rot is caused by inconsistent or heavy watering and calcium deficiency.
-Try to cut back on watering or use ___ Blossom End Rot spray to rectify the situation.
+Try to cut back on watering, add calcium to your soil, or (in extreme cases) use a Blossom End Rot spray to rectify the situation.
+It’s not uncommon for Blossom End Rot to drop off as the season progresses so you could try waiting it out.

 Ladybugs and praying mantis to the rescue!
 Control aphids, beetles, scale and leafhoppers naturally.

-Remember to protect your new plantings from hungry snails and slugs with pet safe Sluggo organic snail control.
+Remember to protect your new plantings from hungry snails and slugs with pet safe Sluggo organic snail control applied regularly.

 Scale insects affect citrus as well as a slew of ornamentals.
-Adults are little stationary bumps on stems and leaves.
+Adults look like little stationary bumps on stems and leaves.
 Offspring hide beneath mother’s protective shell, venturing out as the weather warms searching for a new place to colonize.
 Control by spraying with Master Nursery Pest Fighter Oil.

 Prevent olive fruit set with Florel Brand Growth Regulator.
 Spray the olive when the tree has just reached full bloom.
 Olive flowers are very small, so watch closely.
 Full bloom usually occurs in early May.
 Spray the whole tree thoroughly.